 - Competitively low 8.99% interest rate on purchases and cash advances

-- New Cardmembers enjoy a special 1.99% introductory interest rate on balance transfers in the first six months if you transfer at the time of online application.
-8.99% normal balance transfer rate
+- New cardmembers enjoy a special 1.99% introductory interest rate on balance transfers in the first six months (this offer's only available at the time of application).
+For comparison, the 8.99% normal balance transfer rate

 - Access to advanced and reserved event tickets with American Express InvitesTM